sweelam/distributed-arch-talks/README.md

 Java, Kotlin, and nodejs

 # Where can I find the material?
-The presentation is attached in this repo, you can download it "distributed-systems-talks.pdf"
+The presentation is attached in this repo, you can download it "distributed-systems.pdf"